inspire-eu-validation/download-service/A.37.IR4.TGR42.openSearchUrlDescribeSpatialDataset.md

 **Test method**

 * test if the OpenSearch Description provides a [Describe Spatial Dataset url](#describespatialdataseturl)
-* for this [Describe Spatial Dataset url](#describespatialdataseturl), fill in the parameters for "spatial_dataset_identifier_code", "spatial_dataset_identifier_namespace" and "language" and resolve the [Describe Spatial Dataset url](#describespatialdataseturl) and test if it provides a document with content-type "application/atom+xml"
+* for this [Describe Spatial Dataset url](#describespatialdataseturl), fill in the parameters for "spatial_dataset_identifier_code", "spatial_dataset_identifier_namespace" and "language" and resolve the [Describe Spatial Dataset url](#describespatialdataseturl) and test if it provides a document with the HTTP Header Content-Type "application/atom+xml"

 **Reference(s)**: